bpamiri/cfwheels-dotenvsettings/README.md

 The default file name supported is .env but you can use any file name you want.
 You could even have multiple files for various environment.

-In your CFWheels app you can you can read in your secrets by adding `readDotEnvSettings()` to your application.
-The most logical point to do this would be in your `events\onApplicationStart.cfm` file.
-You can then access the secrets contained in the file processed with `get("MY_SECRET_KEY")`.
+In your CFWheels app you can read in your secrets by adding `readDotEnvSettings()` to your application.
+The most logical point to do this would be in your `events\onApplicationStart.cfm` file, but you could do it in your environment specific `settings.cfm` files as well.
+You can then access the secrets contained in the file processed using `get("MY_SECRET_KEY")`.

-If you want to customize the secrets file to use, you can specify the file name by specifying the file name like so `readDotEnvSettings(".env-second")`.
-This could be used to load users specific or environment specific secrets files.
+If you want to customize the secrets file to use, you can specify the file name by passing in the file name like so `readDotEnvSettings(".env-second")`.